-- the board should comprise at least three directors and should maintain at least two nonexecutive directors; - the chairperson must be a non-executive director; - the board should comprise directors with an appropriate range of qualifications and expertise; and - the board shall meet regularly and follow meeting guidelines set down to ensure all directors are made aware of, and have available all necessary information, to participate in an informed discussion of all agenda items.
+- ?? the board should comprise at least 3 directors and should maintain at least 2 nonexecutive directors; - ?? the chairperson must be a non-executive director; - ?? the board should comprise directors with an appropriate range of qualifications and expertise; and - ?? the board shall meet regularly and follow meeting guidelines set down to ensure all directors are made aware of, and have available all necessary information, to participate in an informed discussion of all agenda items.

-Directors in office at the time of this statement are:
+The directors in office at the time of this statement are: